miniscope/Miniscope-SAMD-Framework/README.md

 - src: custom functions
 - include: header files for files in src
 - ASF_custom: customized ASF drivers
+- script: scripts for taking care of conflicts with Atmel START

 ## How to configure the git submodule
 1. Set up an Atmel START project